 Use Examples and Non-Examples

 Sometimes specifying both examples (what something is) and non-examples (what something is not) can nail down a concept more vividly than just defining it.
 For instance, statistics do not often convey the gravity of a natural calamity.
 We are more shocked when we see the visuals on TV.
-Real consequences stir us more than possible implications whose magnitude have to be imagined.
+Real consequences stir us more than possible implications whose magnitude has to be imagined.

 Here is a golden rule of eLearning: if you have to demonstrate something, use a video.
 A chunk of text, however descriptive it may be, cannot recreate the realism video provides.